 Local Area Agency on Aging

 In southeast Michigan, there are three Area Agencies on Aging that serve Metro Detroit, each serving a specific geographic area.
-They provide help with Information and Assistance, government-funded long-term care programs and Meals on Wheels
+They provide help with Information and Assistance, government-funded long-term care programs and Meals on Wheels.
+If you’re looking for an AAA in a different part of the country, visit the National Association of Area Agencies on Aging.

 Serves Livingston, Macomb, Monroe, Oakland, St. Clair and Washtenaw counties